influxdata/docs-v2/content/influxdb/cloud/organizations/migrate-org.md

 ---
-title: Migrate organization
+title: Migrate an organization
-seotitle: Migrate organization in InfluxDB
+seotitle: Migrate an organization in InfluxDB Cloud
-description: Replicate the state of an organization in InfluxDB
+description: Replicate the state of an organization in InfluxDB Cloud
 menu:
   influxdb_cloud:
     name: Migrate organization